Wichita Tooth Extractions

 Sometimes, a dental issue may necessitate an extraction.
 This includes when a tooth cannot be saved by a root canal or filling or when a patient has impacted wisdom teeth, among other issues.
 At Scheer Dentistry, we truly care about your smile and your comfort and will always use our unmatched experience to keep you informed about your health care decisions.
 We’ll make sure you fully understand your options and will explain the entire process before opting to remove a tooth.

-Ask our office to evaluate your mouth for potential tooth extraction in Wichita by calling (316) 333-6214.
+Ask our office to evaluate your mouth for a potential Wichita tooth extraction by calling (316) 333-6214.
 We always take the time to personalize your dental experience.

 Prevent the Spread of Infection & Decay